rocky-linux/academy/GUIDELINES.md

 ## Last slide

-Let's talk about the last slide right away: this slide should enable the trainer to take stock of the chapter before moving on to the next chapter or returning to the main menu.
+Let us talk about the last slide right away: this slide should enable the trainer to take stock of the chapter before moving on to the next chapter or returning to the main menu.
 A button is therefore created to go directly to the next chapter.

 ```markdown
 ---